top of page

 As if this had been her destination all along, Essa took refuge in the wagon where her papa had always sat the day of the pageant.

 She’d been avoiding it.
 They all had, as if by ignoring the wagon, they could ignore his absence.
-They’d been doing it all year, since the short quick illness in February that had carried him off - going through the motions of the same dance they did every year.
+They’d been doing it all year, since that short quick illness in February, going through the motions of the same dance they did every year.
 Only this year they were missing a dancer.

 I’m sorry, papa, Essa thought, drawing her knees up to her chest and wrapping her arms around them.